Benjamin Goldwasser: MGMT: 2004–present

 Goldwasser met Andrew VanWyngarden, the other half of MGMT, in his freshman year at Wesleyan University.
-Goldwasser was studying Music at the time.
+Goldwasser was studying music at the time.
 While in college, he was a member of the Eclectic Society.
-He helped run the society's music venue (a room in the house).
+He helped run the society's music venue located in a room in the house.
 Goldwasser, already a keyboardist, took experimental music classes from composer Ron Kuivila with VanWyngarden which exposed them to progressive musical ideas.
 They made their debut as MGMT at a party in a college dormitory (playing the theme to the movie Ghostbusters over and over for hours).
 The duo would email one another and sign the emails "The MGMT" as a way of satirizing corporate culture.
 They chose this email signature line as the name of their new band.

 After graduating from college in 2005, Goldwasser and VanWyngarden moved to New York City, experimenting with music and building a band.
 They immediately went on tour, opening for Of Montreal.
 But no record deal came, and the band was on hiatus by 2006.
 Goldwasser began working on a farm and was intending to move to California when the duo was signed by Columbia Records.
 The band's 2008 release for the label Oracular Spectacular was a major success.
 However, the band's sudden success, Goldwasser says, put a serious strain on his friendship with VanWyngarden for a time.
 The band released its album Congratulations in April 2010 to generally positive reviews.
 Additionally, in 2013, they released their third studio album, self-titled MGMT.
 In 2014, Ben, along with psychedelic band Foxygen was featured on The Flaming Lips cover album With a Little Help from My Fwends on track 12.
 In 2021, Goldwasser and Karen O composed the music for the animated film Where Is Anne Frank.